comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

       comes up.
-   3. Select the correct Python interpreter from the pulldown menu (on Mac, the one you installed from Homebrew or Anaconda, on Windows, the one that you installed from Anaconda).
+   3. Select the correct Python interpreter from the pulldown menu (on Mac, the one you installed from Homebrew or Anaconda, on Windows, the one that you installed from the Microsoft Store).

 .. _bitbucket-git: